mitya57/secretstorage/README.rst

 ===================

 .. note::
-   SecretStorage supports all versions of Python since 2.7.
+   SecretStorage supports Python 2.7 and all versions of Python since 3.3.
    Here we assume that your Python version is 3.x.

 SecretStorage requires these packages to work: